zhast/Tetris_Java/README.md

-# Tetris_Java
+# Tetris_Java : ICS4U Summative Project
-ICS4U SUMMATIVE PROJECT
-Programming TETRIS in Java
-by Will and Steven
+Programming TETRIS in Java by Will and Steven

-1. Description of Program
+## 1. Description of Program

 TETRIS is a tile-matching puzzle game released in 1984.
 It gets its name from the greek prefix “tetra” because TETRIS is composed of 4-block shapes fall and stack onto each other on a 10 x 20 block rectangular grid.
 The goal of the game is to drop these 4-block shapes to complete a row, which gains the player points.
 The game ends when the next tetromino exceeds the top layer of the grid.